DanielGrenehed/DCaF/README.md

 You can use any non-alphanumeric symbol as a delimiters, including whitespace.
 If a datatype was to be provided after another datatype without a dilimiter symbol, only the later is tested. `'TD;'` will only produce a valid line if the field contains a Date, and only a Date.
 Having consecutive delimiters will result in the data being match with the Any(A) Datatype, `';A;'` is hence equivalent to `';;'`.

+#### Custom Filters
+You can also create custom filters by adding any letter followed by `:` and a regex string at the end of the command, using the letter in the filtration string will match the field to the regex. `... f:'[Gg]'` will hence create a filter that excludes any line not containing `G` or `g` for the set field(s).
+Note that there is no separation between the filter defenition and its declaration, writing `f: '[Gg]'` will create a filter (f) that matches any value.
+You can use any letter for your custom filters, the default datatypes will however not be replaced.
+Creating a filter `D:'[Ff]rog'`, will create a filter, but using `D` in the data filter string will still match against a Date datatype.

 ### Line Reconstruction
 ```
 ... -r '1,0 2,'